zehdari/riptide_onboarding/src/riptide_turtle/README.md

         main()  # Run the main function if this script is executed directly
     ```

+   The service you will need to create to is `reset_speed`

     **Helpful Links:**

    - [Using ROS 2 Parameters](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Using-Parameters-In-A-Class-Python.html)